Cabin John Parkway

-The Cabin John Parkway is an controlled-access parkway in the U.S. state of Maryland.
+The Cabin John Parkway is a controlled-access parkway in the U.S. state of Maryland.
 The parkway runs 1.50 mi from the Clara Barton Parkway in Cabin John north to Interstate 495 (I-495) in Bethesda in southwestern Montgomery County.
 Cabin John Parkway is a four-lane freeway that serves as a connector between the Clara Barton Parkway in the direction of Washington, D.C., and I-495 in the direction of Rockville and Silver Spring.
 The parkway was constructed in the mid-1960s and passes under the historic Union Arch Bridge, the longest masonry arch span in America.